hyprland-community/hyprls/README.md

 ### Zed

 Language server support is provided by the [Hyprlang extension](https://zed.dev/extensions?query=hyprlang).
-Detailed installation and setup instructions can be found in the [extension repository](https://github.com/WhySoBad/zed-hyprlang-extension).
+Detailed installation and setup instructions can be found in the [extension repository](https://github.com/WhySoBad/zed-hyprlang-extension) [maintainer = [@WhySoBad](https://github.com/WhySoBad)].